PandoraPay/encrypted-chat-server/README.md

 # Encrypted Chat Server

-End to End Encrypted Chat Server using Elliptic Curves
+End to End Encrypted Chat Server using Elliptic Curves.

+Later on we can implemented a simple Delegated POS blockchain that allows pruning old blocks.

 ##### Specify port